LedgerHQ/ledger-live/apps/ledger-live-mobile/README.md

 ## Architecture

 Ledger Live mobile is a native mobile application built using React Native, React, Redux, RxJS.
 It is compatible with iOS and Android.
-It communicates with the [Ledger Nano X](https://www.ledger.com/pages/ledger-nano-x) via Bluetooth (or USB for using the Ledger Nano S on Android) to manage installed applications, update the device firmware, verify public addresses and sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledgerjs).
-We also share some logic in [live-common](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledger-live-common).
+It communicates with [Ledger hardware wallet devices](https://shop.ledger.com/pages/hardware-wallets-comparison) via Bluetooth (when compatible) or USB to manage installed applications, update the device firmware, verify public addresses and sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledgerjs).

+We also share core business logic with Ledger Live mobile through [@ledgerhq/live-common library](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledger-live-common) package.

 # Developing on ledger-live-mobile